Prompt Patterns for Developers

 Section 10.
 Data Processing & Analysis Patterns

-• Topics Covered: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, log analysis automation.
+• Classes covered: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, and log analysis automation.

 Section 11.
 Infrastructure & DevOps Patterns